AkashRajpurohit/ts-npm-template/README.md

 The project is configured to auto-generate the documentation using [typedoc](https://typedoc.org/).
 The documentation is generated in the `docs` folder.

-You can enable github pages to serve the documentation by following the steps mentioned in the [github pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+The documentation will get generated when the code is pushed to the `main` branch.
+You can also generate the documentation locally by running the command `pnpm run build:docs`.

 ## Technology stack 🚀